BomberQLF/AdventOfJavascript2024/day8/README.md

    - The input clears for new entries.
 3. Tags are displayed below or within the input field as styled elements.
 4. Clicking the `x` button on a tag removes it from the list.
-5. Pressing the `Delete` key with an empty input removes the last tag in the list.

 ---